microsoft/vcpkg-docs/vcpkg/maintainers/handling-usage-files.md

 For more comprehensive and detailed information, users can refer to the [documentation](../users/manifests.md).

-We ask that usage files follow a similar pattern to the templates below.
+Usage files should follow a pattern similar to the following templates:

 Port with CMake targets:
 ```